Welcome to Year 5

 Spellings that come home will come from the Year Five National Curriculum requirements.

-In Maths this half term we will be completing addition and subtraction before moving onto multiplication and division.
+In Maths this half term we will be looking at measurement and moving onto looking at shape.

 We will ultimately be problem solving with the skills learnt.